Born in China: TaoTao

+YaYa

 Right next door to TaoTao, in a lush bamboo forest on the other side of the mountain, lives YaYa the giant panda and her new daughter MeiMei.
 The baby becomes fascinated by the wonders of their home, but YaYa is overprotective for her, knowing that danger can be by at any moment.
 Time passes, and MeiMei grows into a healthy young Panda.
 She dreams of climbing a tree after noticing a red panda.
 MeiMei soon becomes a young adult, and in the spring, she successfully climbs a tall tree for the first time.
-Proud of her daughter, YaYa knows that is time to say goodbye, and departs into the forest.
+Proud of her daughter, YaYa knows that it's time to say goodbye, and departs into the forest.

+Chiru

 Up in the higher elevations of western China, a herd of chiru antelope live on the plains near the Qinghai Plateau.
 Every spring, the females leave for Zhuonai Lake in the uplands to raise their young, while the males are left behind.
 After the young are ready for the journey home in autumn, they set for home & their fathers, while having to face wolf threats that want to eat the young.
 Upon return, the mating season restarts, as the males & females cannot identify their mates & young after being distanced from each other for 2 seasons.

+Epilogue

+The narrator says that, in Chinese mythology, when one life ends, a red-crowned crane carries that soul, to rejoin the cycle of birth and rebirth.
 The film ends with the animals living their own lives.
 Dawa's cubs remain in the mountains, playing with each other, TaoTao and his father take a walk in the river, a giant panda (possibly YaYa) has another baby, and a chiru spends his days running and impressing a mate, growing every day.
-The narrator also says that, in Chinese mythology, when one life ends, a red-crowned crane carries that soul, to rejoin the cycle of birth and rebirth.